Soviet Union at the 1976 Summer Olympics

 The Soviet Union (USSR) competed at the 1976 Summer Olympics in the city of Montreal, Quebec, Canada.
 410 competitors, 285 men and 125 women, took part in 189 events in 22 sports.
-As the country hosted the next Olympics in Moscow, a Soviet segment was performed at the closing ceremony.
+As the country hosted the next Olympics in Moscow, a live video feed from the city was shown at the closing ceremony.

 Medalists

+The Soviet Union won 49 gold and 125 overall medals, finishing first in the medal standings by both parameters.